lazyfrosch/docker-registry-cleanup/README.md

 docker-compose stop cleanup    # ensure its stopped docker-compose up -d registry  # bring back up the live registry (read-write)
 ```

+## Testing

+Please see [test.sh](test.sh) and the [test directory](test/) for some scripts regarding testing.

+Currently tested:

+* Running the registry and cleanup empty
+* Multiple image builds and cleanup
+* Cross-building over dependent images, with cleanup

 ## Contributing